 Articles for the ‘La Vida’ Category

-(Editor's note: This is the first of a year-long monthly series about how alcohol and drug addiction effects the community and how those affected work to achieve a better life.)
+(Editor's note: This is the fifth of a year-long monthly series about how alcohol and drug addiction effects the community and how those affected work to achieve a better life.)

 Cade Garcia is the first valedictorian in the first graduating class of the School of Dreams Academy, and he is proud to represent his school so well.

 The Friends of Whitfield Wildlife Conservation Area held their first student essay contest, and honored the winners at the annual business meeting.

 One white hardback book stands out amongst the dozens lined along the shelves of Nancy Baca's kindergarten class at La Merced Elementary School.